top of page

 My ADHD

 For those people who came to this blog thinking it was going to be about just random stuff since that's what ADHD is right?
 Well, you're probably not totally off about the randomness of some of my blog posts.
 However, ADHD isn't just an "OMG SQUIRREL!" disorder.
-ADHD is a complex, conflicting, and extremely inconsistent disorder.
-It can be overwhelming for people who deal with it on a daily basis.
-Many people are unsure whether or not they even have the condition because of the vague and seemingly outdated diagnostic criteria that have been in use for the past 40 years.
-Doctors need to filter through and check off a long list of symptoms.
-There are 18 criteria in the Diagnostic and Statistical Manual of Mental Disorders (DSM), while some symptom lists mention up to 100 traits.
+Attention Deficit Hyperactivity Disorder (ADHD) is a condition that is hard to understand and can have a lot of ups and downs.
+I like to call it consistently inconsistent.
+Many people don't know if they have the condition or not because the diagnostic criteria is so vague.
+Doctors have to go through a long list of symptoms and check them off.
+The Diagnostic and Statistical Manual of Mental Disorders (DSM) has 18 criteria, while some lists of symptoms include up to 100 traits.
 Due to this inconsistency in information and criteria, ADHD is often very stigmatized; sometimes to the point where some doctors don't even believe it is an actual disorder.

 It was because of this complexity that my diagnosis sat in my Primary Care Physician's internal patient notes for 4 years before I found out that they had already diagnosed me.
 The doctor never told me about his diagnosis and instead decided to continue treating me with anti-depressants and anti-anxiety medications.
 Spoiler alert, those only made things worse.
 It wasn't until 4 years later that I asked to get a proper psych evaluation that they diagnosed me with severe ADHD PI.
 I began stimulant treatment which made a huge difference in my focus and motivation.
 It did take longer than normal dial in, largely in part because I hesitated to make a stink because where I live is one of those places where ADHD is heavily stigmatized and it's easy for them to start treating you like a drug addict that is just looking for more pills (oddly, even when asking to try something other than a stimulant.)